 Do you want to replace it?
 I can’t give you the full procedure because each combination of tanks, bars, and accessories, make it custom.
 You will need to thread it down and along the right side of the frame.
 It is a bit tricky at the back end.

-You should end up with about this much “slack” or “free play” in the clutch lever.
+Photo #40 shows you about how much “slack” or “free play” should be at the clutch lever.

 BMW motorcycle clutch adjustment for the pre-1981 clutch